tanghui315/speakr-app/DEPLOYMENT_GUIDE.md

 UPLOAD_FOLDER=/data/uploads
 ```

-### 2. ASR Endpoint with Speaker Diarization (Advanced Setup)
+### 2. ASR Webservice Method (Advanced Setup)

-This method enables speaker identification and diarization but requires running a separate ASR service.
+This method uses the `/asr` endpoint and enables speaker identification and diarization but requires running a separate ASR service.
+See the [API Endpoint Requirements](#api-endpoint-requirements) section above for details on the `/asr` endpoint format.

 #### Option 2.1: Single Docker Compose File